angular-slider/ngx-slider/KNOWN_ISSUES.md

 ## Using CSS transform: scale makes slider render incorrectly

 Using `transform : scale(N)` in css will mess with the calculation of the slider.
 You can workaround this by setting the scale in ngx-slider options as the opposite value of the scale set in css.
-[See Issue.](https://github.com/danisss9/ngx-slider/issues/2)

 ## Compatibility with Angular's recommended Content Security Policy (CSP)